 - It’s OK to use your affected arm for blood draws, injections (shots), intravenous (IV) lines, and blood pressure measurements.
 But, ask your healthcare providers to try to use your unaffected arm if it’s available.

 - If you start to notice any signs of lymphedema, always use your unaffected arm.
 If this isn’t possible, talk with your healthcare provider about which arm is safest to use.

 If you’re having an axillary lymph node dissection:

 - Read the resource Hand and Arm Guidelines After Your Axillary Lymph Node Dissection for information about lowering your lymphedema risk after your procedure.
 Your healthcare provider will give you a copy, or you can read it online.

 Signs of Lymphedema

-Some mild swelling after surgery is normal and will go away with time.
+Some mild swelling after surgery is normal.
+The swelling may last for up to 6 weeks.
+It’s often temporary and will gradually go away.
 You may also feel pain or other sensations, such as twinges and tingling, after surgery.
-These feelings are common and are not necessarily signs of lymphedema.
+These feelings are common and aren’t necessarily signs of lymphedema.

-If you’re at risk of developing lymphedema, it’s a good idea to watch for signs of it developing.
-For example:
+If you’re at risk of developing lymphedema, watch for these signs in your affected arm, hand, breast, and torso:

-- Swelling or changes in your skin, such as tightness or pitting (skin that stays indented after being pressed).
+- Skin changes, such as tightness or pitting (skin that stays indented after pressing on it)